“Oh darling! You can’t fix yourself by breaking someone else!”

 Rule Number 2 – Check ID’s

 Studies show that many teens are unaware that naked photos of people under 18 are considered child pornography.
 Child pornography laws are tough and carry harsh penalties.
 Even if the teen depicted took and sent the photo, and even if the person who received the photo is also under 18, it is still child pornography.
-No matter your age, do not request, take, or look at nude photos of people under the age 18.
+No matter your age, do not request, take, or look at nude photos of people under the age of 18.

 Note: Also, do not engage in any sexually explicit talk (or texting, messaging, or chatting) with anyone under the age of 18.
 Sexually propositioning a child (or even a person posing as a child under the age of 18) is a crime – child enticement – and like child pornography, it carries serious penalties.